marcin119a/SFS/README.md

 initial.fit$P%*%initial.fit$E #approximation of M
 ```

-Now, as an initial solution has been constructed one can find the $SFS$ with the function \texttt{sampleSFS}.
-Here, we just need the initial solutions of $P$ and $E$.
+Now, as an initial solution has been constructed one can find the **SFS** with the function `sampleSFS`.
+Here, we just need the initial solutions of **P** and **E**.

 ```r
 sfs.result = sampleSFS(initial.fit$P,initial.fit$E)

 ```

-The results of the SFS can now be illustated by the function \texttt{plotSFS} function by setting the whole output from sampleSFS as input.
+The results of the SFS can now be illustated by the function `plotSFS` function by setting the whole output from `sampleSFS` as input.

 ```r
 plots = plotSFS(sfs.result)